yskooo/engage-landing-page/README.md

-a landing page for my imaginary freelance software team start-uo that provides software solutions.
+a landing page for my imaginary freelance software team start-up that provides software solutions.